 The Authority is involved in litigation and regulatory investigations arising in the normal course of business.
 After consultation with legal counsel, management estimates that these matters will be resolved without material adverse effect on the Authority's future financial position or results from operations.
-See malpractice insurance disclosures in Note 10.
-See Note 17 for information regarding a litigation settlement during 2018.
+See malpractice insurance disclosures in Note 11.

-13. Property Tax Income
+14. Property Tax Income